How Early Payment Can Help Your Business Survive a Recession

 Now is a good time to look into early payment, if you haven’t done so already.
 For a program like C2FO, generating more cash flow is as simple as logging in and selecting which customer invoices you want to receive early payment on.

-If you endured the Great Recession of 2007-10, you probably had customers that went out of business.
+Many business owners have painful memories of the Great Recession of 2007-10, when so many companies were forced to close their doors.
+If you were in operation then, you probably had customers that went out of business.
 Maybe you experienced a cash crisis or a disruption to your operations because a bank pulled back on your line of credit.

-It doesn’t have to be that way during this recession.
-Unlike 2007-2010, there are early payment programs today that can enable you to accelerate receivables from customers, maintain a steady cash flow to get through lean times, and become less reliant on the whims of traditional lenders.
+It doesn’t have to be that way during the next recession.
+Unlike then, there are early payment programs today that can enable you to accelerate receivables from customers, maintain a steady cash flow to get through lean times, and become less reliant on the whims of traditional lenders.

 That seemingly safe approach, however, may be the riskiest thing you could do in a recession.